MarkSherstan/Aero_Advanced_2019/README.md

 ## To do
-- [ ] Bind the telemtry radios on specific channel
+- [x] Bind the telemtry radios on specific channel
 - [x] Test with multiple servos --> Passed
-- [ ] OpenCV version and independent version and version standalone
+- [ ] Create all the versions of software
 - [ ] Test [this](https://stackoverflow.com/questions/22146205/grab-frame-ntsctousb-dongle-opencv2-python-wrapper/22183737#22183737) fix for RCA connection --> Works in test.
 Confirm in code
 - [x] Hough Line Transform (toggle with c button?) --> Ignore
 - [ ] Add fail safe if video feed is lost